boogogee/lempwp/README.md

 #  Wordpress on Centos 7 using Nginx

-Clone this to your loacl machine and then scp this to a fresh server using scp
+Clone this to your local machine and then scp this to a fresh Centos 7 server.

-Remember to set up limited users and properly secure.
+Remember to set up limited users and properly secure afterwards.

 You will need to setup the database here is an example: